Skip to main content

 6. Dairy Products

 High-fat dairy products, such as ice cream and cheese, should be avoided after gastric bypass surgery.
 Dairy products are more likely to cause nausea, vomiting, and dumping syndrome due to their high-fat levels.
 Try to choose low-fat alternatives such as low-fat or non-dairy milk and yogurt.
 Also, many dairy products are high in sugar, so it is essential to read the nutrition labels carefully.
 Call Ascension Saint Agnes Hospital for the best Roux-en-Y in Maryland.
 We offer a range of surgical services with excellent outcomes and take every precaution to ensure safety and comfort.
-Our team will also provide comprehensive after-care instructions and advice regarding lifestyle changes.
+Our Maryland Bariatric Surgery team will also provide comprehensive after-care instructions and advice regarding lifestyle changes.

 Gastric Bypass Surgery Diagram Showing Stomach Alterations